rinatkhaziev/wp-frontend-uploader/readme.txt

 **[fu-upload-form]**

-`[fu-upload-form]` is the main shortcode, and it has many important attributes that modify plugin's behavior.
+The main shortcode, it has many important parameters that modify plugin's behavior.

 In the following example we are creating a form with title "Upload your story and image".
 The form will allow to submit a custom post type *story* with an image which is going to be automatically inserted at the end of the story.
 The story will have a category with ID 1.
 On successful submission user will be redirected to http://example.com/success-page/